zblenlighten/power/Data science.md

             - Allow for the building-up of enriched vectors with more context and logic
           - Calculation
             - Input vector is used to create: Query vector (Q), Key vector (K), Value vector (V)
-            - A scale dot-production on Q and K = Attention score -> Attention Weights
+            - A scaled dot-product on Q and K = Attention score -> Attention Weights
             - V * Attention Weight -> Output for the self-attention layer
         - position-wise feed-forward networks
         - residual connections & layer normalization